Advertisement

 In any case, choosing finesse and fibreglass over figures and brute force is a mirror image of Colin Chapman’s modus operandi.
 And Alpine was doing it both independently of Lotus and concurrently.
 No cribbing of notes going on here.

-Also, for anyone snickering about the whole ‘solid mechanicals’ bit, do remember that this is the company behind the unkillable Renault 4, as well as the 4CV.
+Also, for anyone snickering about the whole ‘solid mechanicals’ bit, do remember this is the company behind the unkillable Renault 4, as well as the 4CV.
 In fact, it was Alpine founder Jean Rédélé’s success with modifying, rebodying and racing 4CVs that kick-started Alpine back in the 1950s.

 Logic dictates that you can’t win a race that you don’t finish because your car has broken down.
 And that goes double in the car-killing world of rallying.
 So when Renault mechanicals propel a car to a World Rally Championship win, we’d say they’re probably solid enough.
 And we’d definitely say that Alpine knew how to make the most of them.